restless226/flutter-fit/README.md

-# flutter fit
+# flutter_fit

 • A fitness application which provides step by step instructions alongwith images to perform workouts in fitness domains such as Yoga, Gym, Cardio.

 • Implemented a simple and responsive UI alongwith Dark Mode feature.

-• Tech stack used: Flutter, Android
+• Tech stack used: Android, Flutter, Dart

 See working demo below 👇